abm-covid-lux/abmlux/README.md

 The ABMlux model has been used for the preprint Thompson, J. and Wattam, S. "Estimating the impact of interventions against COVID-19: from lockdown to vaccination", 2021, https://doi.org/10.1101/2021.03.21.21254049.

 ### Input Data
 Input data are defined per-scenario in the [Scenarios](Scenarios/) directory.
-A single [YAML configuration file](Scenarios/Luxembourg/config.yaml) specifies exact data locations and parameters for the sample Luxembourg scenario.
+A single [YAML configuration file](Scenarios/Luxembourg/config.yaml) specifies exact data locations and parameters for the sample scenario.
 This file is heavily commented, and the example contains a very detailed use-case for all available modules.

 ### Output Data
 Output data is stored in a separate [output respository](https://github.com/abm-covid-lux/output).